YottaDB/YDBDoc/ProgGuide/isv.rst

 * Source-only when the command or function using $ZROUTINES requires a file extension other than .o.
 * Object-source match when the command or function using $ZROUTINES does not specify a file extension.

-An explicit ZLINK that specifies a non .OBJ .o extension is considered as a function that has not specified a file extension for the above searching purposes.
+An explicit ZLINK that specifies a non .OBJ .o extension is considered to be a function that has not specified a file extension for the above searching purposes.

 All searches proceed from left to right through $ZROUTINES.
 By default, YottaDB searches directories for both source and object files.
 YottaDB searches directories followed by empty parentheses ( ) for object files only.
 YottaDB searches directories in parentheses only for source files.